<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 A large variety

 Larger colleges can range from 18,500 to 46,000 students; if this is hard to visualize, take a look at a college’s average classroom size and student-faculty ratio to give you a better idea.
-Often, these colleges have top-notch sports teams, which can bring lots of school spirit and bonds over games.
-Nervous to go to a bigger school?
+Often, these colleges have top-notch sports teams, which can bring lots of school spirit and bonding over games.
+Nervous about going to a bigger school?
 Not to worry— look into the social environment on these campuses to get a better idea.
-Finally, larger colleges are often public or state colleges–which can make them more affordable and can give you access to great alumni associations.
+Finally, larger colleges are often public or state colleges, which can make them more affordable and give you access to great alumni associations.

 ⭐ Larger Colleges to Explore: Clemson University, Virginia Tech, Penn State